Corporate Policies - Continuous Disclosure

 If there is a disclosure deficiency, swift rectification by way of an amending announcement to the ASX is required.

-If it is determined by the Continuous Disclosure Committee that the activity or issue must be disclosed, the EGM - Investor Relations, Communications & Research must prepare the necessary announcement ensuring it:
+If it is determined by the Continuous Disclosure Committee that the activity or issue must be disclosed, the EGM - Investor Relations, Communications & Sustainability must prepare the necessary announcement ensuring it:

 - Is factually correct